Hip Pain: Greater Trochanteric Pain Syndrome

 Because the Greater Trochanteric Pain Syndrome is a relatively long-term, most clinicians have started to use its acronym, GTPS.
 Therefore, we will use this abbreviation throughout this article to mean the same.
 This article will provide you with information and holistic non-surgical treatment options that repairs the root-causes of the GTPS condition that affects the iliotibial band (ITB).

-As mentioned, the term, GTPS means Greater Trochanteric Pain Syndrome.
-GTPS is an all-encompassing term descriptive of hip disorder at or near the greater trochanter, including the iliotibial band (ITB).
-In a short while, we will elaborate more on the need for this new term, GTPS.
+As mentioned, the term, GTPS means Greater Trochanteric Pain Syndrome or gluteal tendinopathy.
+GTPS is an all-encompassing term descriptive of hip disorder at or near the greater trochanter, including the iliotibial band (ITB). in other words, it is a condition that has resulted in a gluteal tendinopathy.
+In short while, we will elaborate more on the need for this new term, GTPS.
 But, first, let’s address the greater trochanter and its importance.

 GTPS, Greater Trochanteric Bursitis, and Lateral Hip Pain?

 As mentioned, the previous term for lateral hip pain and GTPS was “trochanteric bursitis.”
 Yes, both conditions are inflammatory processes present in the bursa of the greater trochanter.
 But, the hip has several bursae and structures that cause lateral hip pain or tenderness.
 That’s the primary reason for the term of Greater Trochanteric Pain Syndrome or GTPS.
 It covers the variability present in symptoms while acknowledging the many other possible causes.
 They include but are not limited to muscle pain, muscle tears, and iliotibial band pain, also known as ITB.